 For instance, if you’re interested in learning front-end web development, you could start with your first mini jobs in just a couple of weeks.
 Or even sooner.

-On the other hand, if you choose to specialize in data analysis and machine learning, you will need a lot longer to gain enough confidence to start working and earning your first bucks.
+On the other hand, if you choose to specialize in data analysis and machine learning, you will need more time to gain enough confidence to start working and earning your first bucks.

-What I love about coding and web development is that it’s a skill you can learn by yourself and really set your own pace with it.
+But all in all, the best part of coding and web development is that it’s a skill you can learn by yourself and set your own pace with it.

 You don’t need a college degree or years of experience.
 Just start by learning the basics of at least one programming language.
 After that, it’s time to start practising on small real-world projects of your own.